Persona Q: Shadow of The Labyrinth

 My Score – 8/10

-The Evil Within is available now from all good retailers.
+Persona Q: Shadow of The Labyrinth is available now on the E Store for the 3DS.
+Thanks go to Reef Entertainment for supplying the game and the assets used in this review.
 Be sure to let me know what you thought of the review in the comments section below and be sure to stay tuned to UGNN for all your gaming news and reviews and remember to follow us on WordPress, Facebook, Twitter, Tumblr, LinkedIn, Reddit & YouTube.

 Review By Jonnie Dixon